Fritschek/Fritschek.github.io/_posts/2025-05-05-mutual-info.md

 ### 2.3 Sketch of the $\log N$ bound (KL Version)

-Let’s see how this limitation plays out in the case of KL divergence.
+In the case of KL divergence we have the following.

 Suppose you want to estimate $D_{\mathrm{KL}}(p \Vert q)$ from a finite sample $S \sim p^N$, and your estimator $E(S)$ is required to be a high-confidence lower bound.
 That is, it must satisfy